Mario Kart: Rental go-kart dispute

 In September 2016, Nintendo filed an objection against the Japanese company MariCar, which rents go-karts modified for use on public roads in Tokyo along with costumes resembling Nintendo characters.
 MariCar's English website warned customers not to throw "banana peels" or "red turtle shells".
 The service is popular with tourists.

 Nintendo argued that the MariCar name was "intended to be mistaken for or confused with" Mario Kart, citing games commonly known by abbreviations in Japan, such as Pokémon (for Pocket Monsters) and Sumabura (Super Smash Bros.).
 In January 2017, the Japan Patent Office dismissed the objection, ruling that MariCar was not widely recognized as an abbreviation of Mario Kart.

 In February 2017, Nintendo sued MariCar over copyright infringement for renting unauthorized costumes of Nintendo characters and using their images to promote its business.
 In September 2018, MariCar was ordered to stop using the characters and pay Nintendo ¥10 million in damages.

 Theme park attraction

 Universal Destinations & Experiences' immersive Super Nintendo World areas in Universal Studios Japan, Universal Studios Hollywood, and Universal Epic Universe feature the Mario Kart: Bowser's Challenge ride as their primary "anchor" attraction.
 Utilizing innovative augmented reality technology and dark ride set design, guests travel through several environments from Mario Kart 8, including Rainbow Road.
 The Japan version of the attraction includes a Mario Kart themed shop called "Mario Motors", and a nearby "Pit Stop Popcorn" food stand.

 Formula E attack mode

 Starting with its 2018–19 season, electric open wheel racing series Formula E added a so-called "attack mode", which allows a driver to gain a temporary speed boost if they take an alternate lane (highlighted on television via augmented reality computer graphics).
 The concept has been described by members of the press and by series CEO Alejandro Agag as inspired by Mario Kart.

+Competitive play and online communities

+Although Mario Kart 8 Deluxe is primarily marketed as a party game, online matching, time trials, and tournaments have become the mainstays of the competitive scene, which has grown significantly.
+In order to contribute to an evolving metagame, competitive players regularly examine the best kart combinations, character characteristics, and track-specific shortcut methods.

+Nintendo introduced the Nintendo Switch Online service in 2018, giving players access to regional tournament events and online competitions held via Nintendo's digital infrastructure.
+Both ranked and unranked races are possible through the game's global matching system, which aids in the development of skill and league-based communities.

+The competitive ecosystem has also been increased by independent tournament organizers and online communities through time trial challenges, invite tournaments, and seasonal leagues.
+By facilitating live streams and community interaction, on streaming services like Twitch and YouTube have helped the competitive scene become more visible and sustainable.